WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/word-choice.md

 Common words are known for their standard definitions that are regularly used, and are familiar with most people.
 Use existing words in the most widely used meaning.

 Don't create new words for an existing word.
-For example, don't use
+For example, don't use *data unearthing* or *data excavating* as an alternative for data mining.
+Similarly, don't employ a totally different meaning to an existing, common word.
+For example, don't use *dictation* to mean command.

 Don't create new ways to describe an existing word.
 **Example**
 [warning] Not Recommended: The *Gutenberger* blocks are feature-packed.  [/warning]
 [tip] Recommended: The blocks in Gutenberg are feature-packed. [/tip]

 ## Additional resources